 Exams: Students will take two in-class, closed-book exams, a midterm and final.
+Both exams will be a combination of short-answer and essay.
 The final will be comprehensive.
-The midterm will be held on Friday, February 28th, during our usual class time.
-The final exam will be held at the university-wide time slot assigned for our class, which is Monday, May 4th from 4:30 PM-7:00 PM.
+The midterm will be held on Friday, March 1st, during our usual class time.
+The final exam will be held at the university-wide time slot assigned for our class, which is Monday, May 7th from 4:30 PM-7:00 PM.